fgyhgthd/High-Street-gym/README.md

-# 🏋️‍♂️ High-Street-Gym Full Stack Web Application

-Welcome to the official preview of the **High Street Gym** Full Stack Web Application.
+🏋️‍♂️ High-Street-Gym Full Stack Web Application Welcome to the official preview of the High Street Gym Full Stack Web Application.

-This mobile-first full stack application is designed to support **members** and **trainers** in managing their health and fitness activities online.
+This mobile-first application supports members, trainers, and managers in managing health and fitness activities both online and internally.

----

-## ✨ Key Features
+✨ Key Features

-- ✅ **Member-Only Sign-Up Page**
+✅ Member-Only Sign-Up
 Public registration is available only for members.
-Trainers are registered internally.
+Trainers and managers are registered internally.

-- 🔐 **User Authentication**
+🔐 User Authentication
 Secure login system using email and password.
-Roles include `member` and `trainer`, which determine access permissions.
+User roles include:

+Member — Book classes, view timetable, post to blog, and export data

+Trainer — Manage sessions and export weekly schedules

+Manager — Access internal tools (backend only)

-- 📅 **Responsive Timetable Viewer**
+📅 Responsive Timetable Viewer
 View weekly gym session schedules across all locations.
-Optimized for mobile, tablet, and desktop.
+Fully responsive for mobile, tablet, and desktop devices.

-- 🧘 **Class Booking System**
+🧘 Class Booking System
 Members can:

-  - View available sessions
+View available sessions

-  - Select a trainer when multiple are available
+Select a trainer when multiple are available

-  - Book sessions directly from the schedule
+Book sessions directly from the schedule

-- 🗓️ **Booking Management**
+🗓️ Booking Management
-  Members can review and cancel upcoming class bookings.
+Members can review and cancel upcoming class bookings at any time.

-- 🧾 **XML Export for Trainers**
+🧾 XML Export (Frontend Only)
-  Trainers can export their weekly session schedules in XML format for calendar integration.

-- 📤 **XML Export for Members**
+Trainers: Export weekly session schedules (for external calendars)

-  Members can export past booking data with activity information for fitness tracking apps.
+Members: Export past booking data (for fitness tracking apps)

-- 📝 **Member Microblog**
-  Members can:
+📝 Member Microblog
-  - Create and delete their own posts
+Create and delete personal posts

-  - View all posts in a shared feed
+View a shared community feed
-  *(Posts are text-only.
-Admin moderation is supported.)*

-- 👤 **Profile Management**
+(Admin moderation supported)

+👤 Profile Management
-  All users can update their personal details, such as name, contact information, and password.
+All users can update personal details — including name, contact information, and password.

+🧭 Project Structure
+This project includes two websites:

+1. 🔧 Backend Interface
+Location: /backend/

+Used by: Members, Trainers, and Managers

+Built with: Node.js, Express.js

+Purpose:

+Internal user/session management

+Booking logic and validation

+Admin-only access and logging

+Note: XML export features are not supported here.

+Access: Requires login credentials (see below)

+2. 🌐 Frontend Application
+Location: /frontend/

+Built with: React.js

+Used by: Members and Trainers

+Purpose:

+Public-facing interface for booking, blogging, schedule viewing

+Supports all key features, including XML export

+Note: Managers do not have access to the frontend

+🔐 Login Details
+➤ Manager (Backend Only)
+Role: Manager

+Email: mayurbhagat@outlook.com

+Password: Viren001@

+➤ Trainer
+Role: Trainer

+Email: mayurbhagat9@outlook.com

+Password: Viren001@

+➤ Member
+You can create your own account directly from the website’s signup page.

-## ⚠️ License
+⚠️ License
 This project is licensed.
 Please review the license terms before modifying or redistributing any part of the codebase.

----

-© 2025 High Street Gym — Made with ❤️ by **Mayur Bhagat**
+© 2025 High Street Gym — Made with ❤️ by Mayur Bhagat